scet2/Visuals/README.md

 # coral_dla
-Coral like structure using diffusion limited aggregation
+Random coral like structure with Diffusion Limited Aggregation in pygame.